Botlhale-AI/docusaurus/docs/0 - Platform/help-desk/5 - Quick Replies.md

 Give your quick reply a name and enter it in all the respective languages

 :::info
-> *We are here to help!
-For any questions and queries about this feature, please email support@botlhale.ai*
+> We are here to help!
+For any questions and queries about this feature, please email support@botlhale.ai.
 :::